vinaydhegde/testdriven-site/_posts/2017-06-17-01-part3-react-authentication.markdown

 export default UserStatus
 ```

-Here, we used a stateful, class-based component since the component has its own internal state.
-Notice how we also included a header with the AJAX request.
+Here, we used a stateful, class-based component to give the component its own internal state.
+Notice how we also included the header with the AJAX request.

 Import the component into *App.jsx*, and then add a new route: